mirage/mirage-www/tmpl/blog/mirage-entropy.md

-First we give background about why RNGs are really critical for security, then we try to clarify the often-confused concepts of "randomness" and "entropy" as used in this context, and finally we explore the challenges of harvesting good-quality entropy in unikernels.
+First we give background about why RNGs are really critical for security, then we try to clarify the often-confused concepts of "randomness" and "entropy" as used in this context, and finally we explore the challenges of harvesting good-quality entropy in a unikernel environment.

-## The race to...
-Wherever
+## The race to... wherever

 Security software needs to play dice.